anosh-gem/anosh-animate/README.md

 <link rel="stylesheet" href="">
 <head>
 ```
-<span style="color:green;">now you are connected to anosh-animate library you can use all features</span>
+**now you are connected to anosh-animate library you can use all features**

-#how to use
+# how to use

 ![How to use](functionality/how%20to%20use.png)